A building in the Chernobyl Nuclear Exclusion Zone

 • Your clothing must be appropriate for visiting.
 Open toe sandals and flip flops are forbidden, as are shorts and shirts.
 Your arms must be covered so no t-shirts or vests.
 Hats and caps are recommended.
 As much of your skin as possible must be covered.

-• Only enter buildings if a guide says it is okay to do so.
+• Only enter buildings if a guide says it’s okay to do so.
 The buildings can be unstable with a lot of debris and broken glass around.

 • Alcohol is forbidden inside the zone.
 Anyone intoxicated will not be allowed in.
 The guards may check at the 30km entry point if they suspect you’ve been drinking.